COMMGMT 3506 - Managing Conflict and Change III

 The full timetable of all activities for this course can be accessed from the Course Planner at https://access.adelaide.edu.au/courses/search.asp

-1) Demonstrate an understanding of the causes of conflict in organisations and different mechanism for its management and resolution.
+- Demonstrate an understanding of the causes of conflict in organisations and different strategies for managing conflict.

-5) Apply conflict management and concepts and theory to real world situations.
+- Apply conflict management and negotiation concepts and theory to practical exercises.

 University Graduate Attributes